Floodline

 Sometimes, love doesn’t arrive with roses.
 Sometimes, it rows.

 The flood took everything.
-More than 175,000 Louisvillians were displaced.
+More than 175,000 residents were displaced.
 Damages totaled what today would be over a billion dollars.
 It would take decades to construct the 29-mile floodwall system the city now depends on.

 But amid all that ruin, something else was built — quietly, and without blueprint.